permaweb/ao/lua-examples/hello-world/README.md

 - `say` (`ao-action`: `read`): return the value of the transaction pointed to by `ao-load` as stringified JSON in `output`

-This is a simple process that can be used to test the core functionality of `ao`:
+This is a simple process that can be used to see some of the core functionality of `ao`:

 - Scheduled Messages
 - Persistent Internal State